cqs-data61/DeepTaster/README.md

 year={2023}}
 ```

-## Title
-DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks

 ## Overview
 This research artifact aims to provide the source code of DEEPTASTER, a DNN IP tracking tool that can identify unauthorized proprietary dataset use in deep neural networks.
 DEEPTASTER works by generating adversarial DFT images from a suspect model and then using a detection classifier to identify the dataset on which the suspect model was trained.